 3) Using the feet

 This is a technique more preferred to adjusting the back-lifts.
-The objective of using the feet is to throw the weight of the body behind the shot at the point of impact.
-It’s common to step out of the crease against the spinners but these days many batsmen successfully do it against fast bowlers as well.
+The objective of using the feet is to throw the weight of the body behind the shot at the impact.
+It’s common to step out of the crease against spinners but many batsmen do it against fast bowlers too.

 Sachin Tendulkar is gifted with this skill.
 Players with a good timing do not need high back-lifts to send the ball across the stadium.
-What you have to do is to meet the ball at the right point of the downswing and then transfer the weight from one foot to another at the point of impact.
+What you have to do is to meet the ball at the right point of the downswing.
+Then, transfer the weight from one foot to another at the point of impact.
 It is more of an inherent skill and that’s why is rare to find.
-Less accomplished batsmen, despite high back-lifts and powerful arms, rarely manage to clear the fence because they don’t have a good timing.
+Less accomplished batsmen, despite high back-lifts and powerful arms, rarely manage to clear the fence because of timing.

 5) Free the arms

 To be able to swing your arms freely, you must have sufficient space.
-Bowlers try to eliminate this space by pitching the ball straight and the batsmen respond by clearing the front leg to create the necessary room.
+Bowlers try to eliminate this space by pitching the ball straight.
+The batsmen respond by clearing the front leg to create the necessary room.
 Suresh Raina is one batsman who does it to hit the ball in the midwicket area, or by going deep inside the crease to get under balls that are pitched up.

-Hitting big is a skill that comes in handy for the batsmen to help put big scores on the board without having to run between the wickets.
+Hitting big is a skill that comes in handy for the batsmen to help put big scores on the board.
+That is, without having to run between the wickets.
 A lot of training goes into mastering these shots and making sure it is backed by fitness and strength.